 Results below are based on our independent testing and not data provided by the manufacturer.
 Read about our testing methodology or compare with other scooters on our electric scooter performance testing page.

 The Swift, like other Titan T8-based scooters, has acceleration that is initially laggy.
-However, around 5-8 mph, the 500-watt brushless DC electric motor comes to life.
-It pulls strongly up to 15 mph then slowly rolls off until you hit the top speed of 24 mph.
+However, around 5 mph, the 500-watt brushless DC electric motor comes to life.
+It pulls strongly up to 15 mph then slowly rolls off until you hit the top speed of 24.0 miles per hour.

-During our acceleration tests, we found that the Swift hit 15 mph in 5 seconds flat and 20 mph in 9.7 seconds.
+During our acceleration tests, we found that the Swift hit 15 mph in 4.7 seconds and 20 mph in 9.1 seconds.
 Acceleration is slightly faster than budget models like the M365 (6.3 seconds) and similar to the M365 Pro (5.3 seconds) and Ninebot Max (5.4 seconds).

 See our performance testing page for real-world acceleration data on other scooters.